hogglet-rsc/PCD-ML-projects/Image Generation model/README.md

      python Scripts/cvae_inference.py
      ```
    - This will use the trained decoder model and latent space tensors to generate synthetic images.
-   - Generated images will be saved in the `Generated Images` folder.
+   - Generated images will be saved in the `Generated Images` sub-folders according to folder and image label.

 ## Further Work